zabbix/zabbix/templates/net/mikrotik/mikrotik_CRS309-1G-8S+IN_snmp/README.md

 ## Overview

-This template is designed for the effortless deployment of MikroTik CRS309-1G-8SIN monitoring by Zabbix via SNMP and doesn't require any external scripts.
+The template for monitoring Switch MikroTik CRS309-1G-8S+IN.

+Desktop switch with one Gigabit Ethernet port and eight SFP+ 10Gbps ports

 ## Requirements